Indonesia a step closer to moving capital city as Jakarta sinks | DW | 18.01.2022

 Indonesia's capital Jakarta is threatened by rising oceans, experts predict a third of the city could be underwater by 2050

-Indonesia's House of Representatives on Tuesday passed a bill that creates the legal framework for moving the country's capital from Jakarta — a sinking, congested, polluted and flood-prone megacity of over 10 million residents — to the jungles of Kalimantan on Indonesia's portion of the island of Borneo, some 2,000 kilometers (1,200 miles) away.
+Indonesia's legislature on Tuesday passed a bill that creates the legal framework for moving the country's capital from Jakarta — a sinking, congested, polluted and flood-prone megacity with more than 10 million residents — to the jungles of Kalimantan, on Indonesia's portion of the island of Borneo, about 2,000 kilometers (1,200 miles) away.

 Tuesday's bill, known as the state capital law, outlines a governing body called the State Capital Authority and specifies how how the $32 billion (€28.2 billion) dedicated to its construction should be spent.

-"The new capital has a central function and is a symbol of the identity of the nation, as well as a new center of economic gravity," said Planning Minister Suharso Monoarfa.
+"The new capital has a central function and is a symbol of the identity of the nation, as well as a new center of economic gravity," Planning Minister Suharso Monoarfa said.

 Initial construction on the project, originally put forth by Indonesian President Joko Widodo — known as Jokowi — in April 2019 and scheduled to begin in 2020, had been hampered by the coronavirus pandemic.

-Now, roads and ports will be among the priority infrastructure projects to be tackled between 2022 and 2024.
+Now, roads and ports will be among the priority infrastructure projects to be tackled from 2022 to 2024.

 Indonesia's Finance Ministry says some of the projects undertaken will be carried out by public-private partnerships, or PPPs.